How to choose a harness for your small dog: what really matters

 Zo kies je een harnas voor je kleine hond: wat écht telt

-Fit is not a minor detail
+Fit is not secondary

-Material makes a difference in fickle weather
+Material makes the difference in fickle weather

 Adjustable is not the same as well-adjustable